ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 Starting lifespan
 -----------------
 Each monster species starts out with a particular lifespan when it is created.
-Even for species with the same main-breed, their lifespan will vary based on their sub-breed.
+Their starting lifespan will vary based on their main-breed and sub-breed.

 The pattern for the lifespan of a given breed depending on its sub-breed appears to be the following: